Skip to main content

 FPAD can also arise in the 'landholder duty' context.
 That is, where a foreign purchaser makes a relevant acquisition of an interest in a company or unit trust that directly or indirectly holds interests in residential property.

 The definition of 'foreign purchaser' is very broad and includes foreign persons, foreign corporations and foreign trusts (see definitions in Appendix A).
-The focus of this article is on foreign discretionary trusts.
+The focus of this article is on foreign discretionary trusts but does include some information (and flowcharts) on foreign corporations and foreign individuals.

 A trust will be a 'foreign trust' for Victorian transfer or landholder duty purposes if a 'foreign' beneficiary holds a 'substantial' interest in the capital of the trust.
 ‘Substantial' generally being a beneficial interest of more than 50 per cent, alone or with associated persons [6].
 The Commissioner of State Revenue may also have regard to whether a foreign person otherwise controls the trust.
 [7]